Icinga/icinga2/doc/6-advanced-topics.md

 A sample config part can look like this:

     /**
- 	* Configure endpoints for cluster configuration
+     * Configure endpoints for cluster configuration */
- 	*/

     object Endpoint "icinga-node-1" {
       host = "icinga-node-1.localdomain",
       port = 8888,
       config_files = ["/etc/icinga2/conf.d/*.conf"]
     }

-If you update the configs on the configured file sender, it will force a restart on all receiving nodes after validating the new config.
+If you update the configuration files on the configured file sender, it will force a restart on all receiving nodes after validating the new config.

 ## Dependencies

 Icinga 2 uses host and service dependencies as attribute directly on the host or service object or template.
 A service can depend on a host, and vice versa.
 A service has an implicit dependeny (parent) to its host.
 A host to host dependency acts implicit as host parent relation.

 A common scenario is the Icinga 2 server behind a router.
 Checking internet access by pinging the Google DNS server `google-dns` is a common method, but will fail in case the `dsl-router` host is down.
 Therefore the example below defines a host dependency which acts implicit as parent relation too.

-Furthermore the host may be reachable but ping samples are dropped by the router's iptables.
+Furthermore the host may be reachable but ping samples are dropped by the router's firewall.

 By defining a service dependency the `google-dns ping4` re-check will be skipped in case the parent service `dsl-router ping4` is in a `NOT-OK` state.

     object Host "dsl-router" {
       services["ping4"] = {